Description

 • Icy vertex offsets.
 Material supports configurable Vertex displacement for Icicles.

 • Masked dithering.
-You can configure the system to use translucent material only where you need and dither the opaque material around the wholes.
+You can configure the system to use translucent material only where you need it and dither the opaque material around the wholes.

 • Efficient and GPU friendly.
 Uses between 90-210 instructions depending on the number of features enabled can be used on VR and even mobile.